 How do you know if it’s time to retire a channel partner or dealer?
 In a recent blog I provided guidance on knowing which partners to invest in.
 This is great knowledge to have.
-However, there is a flipside to every coin.
+However, there is a flip-side to every coin.
 While it’s important to know where to invest, it’s also important to know where not to invest.
 That’s the topic that I’ll discuss today.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
 Leverage the How to Make Your Number in 2017.
 Flip to the sales strategy section of the PDF and review the Channel Optimization phase on pages 290 – 298 of the workbook.

 Terminating partner relationships isn’t easy or pleasant.
 However it’s a hard fact in channel management.
 Generally speaking, we enter into most relationships with the hope of mutually beneficial results.
 Oftentimes, this hope is realized.
 Unfortunately, it’s rarely realized forever.
 Most relationships come to an end.
 As a result, there are definite cycles to watch for and manage.

 Are your partners missing the number?
 Download the Channel Partner Scorecard to quickly evaluate if a partner is trending in a positive or negative direction.
 Use the insight gained to objectively evaluate your partners and determine next steps.

 Steve Steinhilber, VP of Alliances at Cisco, provides a helpful construct for partner relationships in his book Strategic Alliances.
 According to Steinhilber, there are 6 common elements of partner alliances.

 - Forming the relationship

 - Retiring the alliance when it no longer meets mutual goals

 This article deals mainly with the last item on Steve’s list.